-Best Pizza Dough, this basic Homemade Pizza Dough Recipe is the only pizza recipe you will ever need.
+This Homemade Traditional Italian Pizza Dough Recipe, is the only Pizza Recipe you will ever need.
 Make it by hand or in your stand up mixer.

 In Italy it is so easy to get a good pizza dough.
 Sometimes I would stop at my local bakery (forno) and pick up a pound or two of dough.